its-huzi-18/Hakhaton-Phase-2-Rag-Chatbot-/DEPLOYMENT_STEPS.md

    - Key: `RAG_CHATBOT_API_URL`, Value: `https://your-railway-app.up.railway.app` (your actual Railway backend URL)
 7. **Click "Deploy"**

+**Note:** The environment variable will be available during the build process and passed to the Docusaurus config.

 ## Step 6: Process Your Book (One-time Setup)

 1. **After Railway deployment**, you need to process your book PDF: